codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 * Pipeline
 * Trigger

-A variable with a strikethrough indicates an override in a lower-level group with higher granularity.
+A variable with a strikethrough indicates an override by the same variable in a lower-level group with higher granularity.
 For rules on precedence and overrides for variables in builds, see [Variables]({{site.baseurl}}/docs/codefresh-yaml/variables/).

 >Notes:
   * Variables exported across steps with `cf_export` are not identified as `cf-exported` variables in the list.